Girlfriend's fentanyl OD a wake-up call for Ottawa man

 Prescription drug fentanyl has a deadly reputation

-On July 15, Lee Saikaley and his girlfriend Allisa went out to catch some electronic music at Bluesfest.
-They drank, saw DJ Wolfgang Gardner perform and, in Saikaley's words, had "a hell of a time" before they went back to his mother's home, where they had been living together for four months.
+On July 15, an Ottawa man and his girlfriend Allisa went out to catch some electronic music at Bluesfest.
+They drank, saw DJ Wolfgang Gardner perform and, in his words, had "a hell of a time" before they went back to his mother's home, where they had been living together for four months.

 That's when they each took fentanyl, a powerful prescription drug.

-"I couldn't believe it, I didn't want to believe it," said Saikaley.
+"I couldn't believe it, I didn't want to believe it," he said.

 He blames her death on "a combination" of factors, including fentanyl.

-"I was addicted to fentanyl, she was addicted to alcohol, she was using fentanyl again, and I guess it was a combination of alcohol, fentanyl and other factors that took her life," said Saikaley.
+"I was addicted to fentanyl, she was addicted to alcohol, she was using fentanyl again, and I guess it was a combination of alcohol, fentanyl and other factors that took her life," he said.